getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 With existence checks for APIs, and defining fallback API polyfills, there's a clear path for what to do with either test success or failure.
 But what can we do with the information that we get from `ARROW_FUNCS_ENABLED` being `true` or `false`?

-Since the syntax can't appear in a file if the engine doesn't support that feature, you can't just have different functions defined in the file with and without the syntax in question.
+Because the syntax can't appear in a file if the engine doesn't support that feature, you can't just have different functions defined in the file with and without the syntax in question.

 What you can do is use the test to determine which of a set of JS files you should load.
 For example, if you had a set of these feature tests in a bootstrapper for your JS application, it could then test the environment to determine if your ES6 code can be loaded and run directly, or if you need to load a transpiled version of your code (see Chapter 1).

 This technique is called *split delivery*.

 It recognizes the reality that your ES6 authored JS programs will sometimes be able to entirely run "natively" in ES6+ browsers, but other times need transpilation to run in pre-ES6 browsers.
-If you always load and use the transpiled code, even in the new ES6-compliant environments, you're running sub-optimal code at least some of the time.
+If you always load and use the transpiled code, even in the new ES6-compliant environments, you're running suboptimal code at least some of the time.
 This is not ideal.

 Split delivery is more complicated and sophisticated, but it represents a more mature and robust approach to bridging the gap between the code you write and the feature support in browsers your programs must run in.